florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/tank/gaseous_hydrogen_tank/options.rst

 ********************
 Multiple tank option
 ********************
-This option is activated with changing the "number_of_tank" variable in the input file.
+This option is activated by changing the "number_of_tank" variable in the input file.
 Please note it will only be used for in-fuselage installation, as indicated in the :ref:`assumptions <assumptions-gaseous-hydrogen-tank>`.

 ===  ================================================